Climate and weather

 The top Wettest places on Earth | Rainiest places in the world

 Rain is the condensed water vapor falling under gravity as droplets.
 The condensed water vapor is accumulated in the form of clouds.
-Most of us live in places with 300mm – 3000mm average annual rainfall.
-But there are places with more than 10,000 mm of average annual rainfall.
-The people living in these places have
+Most of us live in places where average annual rainfall is between 300 mm and 3,000 mm (11.81-118.11 in).
+But there are places with more than 10,000 mm (393.7 in) of average annual

 The top Wettest places on Earth | Rainiest places in the world Read More »